kichik/docker-combo/README.md

 * Always up-to-date
 * Using the exact `Dockerfile` as the official images (with minor modifications to facilitate combining two images into one)
 * Transparently generated using the source code in this repository
-* Pushed to Docker Hub using Travis.ci where you can verify the process
+* Pushed to Docker Hub using GitHub Actions where you can verify the process

 ## Usage